Longboat (horse): Assessment

 In 1983 the independent Timeform organisation gave Longboat a rating of 97p, the "p" indicating that he was likely to improve.
 The prediction proved correct as he was given a rating of 117 in the following year.
 In the official 1984 handicap for three-year-olds racing in the United Kingdom he was given a rating of 75, 23 pounds below the top-rated El Gran Senor.
 Longboat maintained his Timeform rating at 117 in 1985, but did not appear in the official International Classification for older horses, which was headed by Rainbow Quest.
 Longboat achieved a peak Timeform rating of 120 in 1986, and was also rated the best European older horse at distances of fourteen furlong plus.

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Longboat as a "poor" winner of the Gold Cup.

 Retirement and stud

 In January 1987, Longboat was sold for an undisclosed sum to Kerry Packer and Lloyd Williams and was exported to Australia with the Melbourne Cup at his objective.
 The horse sustained a serious injury soon after his arrival and was retired to Packer's private stud at Ellerston.
 In eleven years at stud he sired only 59 registered foals, none of whom were of any consequence as racehorses.

+Pedigree

+Longboat is inbred 5S x 3D to the stallion Donatello, meaning that he appears fifth generation (via Picture Play) on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Longboat is inbred 5S x 4D to the stallion Nearco, meaning that he appears fifth generation (via Dante) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.